Travel Medical Insurance for Parents Visiting the US

 If your parents require transportation to a different medical facility or even back home for specialized care, this benefit is crucial.
 The recommended coverage amount for emergency medical evacuation is at least $100,000.

 Your deductible is completely customizable.
-When selecting your policy in the quote tool, you can set your deductible to your desired amount.
+When selecting your policy in the quote tool, carefully balance the deductible amount against the premium cost based on your parents' financial situation and risk tolerance.

-Higher deductibles may lower the policy premium, but can also increase out-of-pocket expenses in the event of a medical emergency.
-A lower deductible means less out-of-pocket expense when seeking medical treatment, but it may come with a slightly higher premium.
+Higher deductibles may lower the cost of your policy, but can also increase out-of-pocket expenses in the event of a medical emergency.
+A lower deductible means less out-of-pocket expense when seeking medical treatment, but it may come with a slightly higher policy cost.
 Make sure to evaluate which option you are more comfortable with.

-Also referred to as the Coverage Limit, this is the maximum amount the insurance policy will pay for covered medical expenses.
+Also referred to as the "coverage limit", a policy maximum is the maximum amount the insurance policy will pay for covered medical expenses.
 Since this maximum is of your choosing, ensure that the policy provides adequate coverage for medical expenses in case of an emergency, whatever that means for you.

 In general, the higher the policy maximum, the better it is.
 This does depend on their length of stay, age, and the activities in which they plan to participate.
 Usually, a $100,000 policy maximum is ideal.
 As people age, their health insurance options become more restrictive.